-Airports are like the lifelines of a country that never stop working be it anytime of the day.
+Airports are like the lifelines of a country that never stop working be it any time of the day.
 Some of the busiest airports in the world have multiple flights flying in a minute to thousands of flights in a week.
-Considering United Arab Emirates (UAE) air travel picture, the country consists of world class airports ranked for their service, performance, quality and the infrastructure.
+Considering the United Arab Emirates (UAE) air travel picture, the country consists of world-class airports ranked for their service, performance, quality and the infrastructure.

 Here is the list of all the airports in UAE and details about them:

-The airport offers great retail therapy and dining options for its passengers at Dubai Duty Free area in between the connecting flights time.
-Either shop from the high end brands like Chanel, Jimmy Choo or relax at the lounges of any terminals, you certainly are spoilt for choice.
-With free Wi-Fi option WOW-Fi available at DXB you can keep the layover period relaxed by watching latest movies.
+The airport offers great retail therapy and dining options for its passengers at Dubai Duty-Free area in between the connecting flights time.
+Either shop from the high-end brands like Chanel, Jimmy Choo or relax at the lounges of any terminals, you certainly are spoilt for choice.
+With free Wi-Fi option WOW-Fi available at DXB you can keep the layover period relaxed by watching the latest movies.
 It also takes care of children with the Kid Zone at Terminal 3 where your kids can enjoy games before a long flight ahead.

-Location: In the AI Garhoud district, 4.6 km east of Dubai
+Location: In the Al Garhoud district, 4.6 km east of Dubai

-Being the second largest airport in UAE, it was inaugurated on January 2, 1982, with the plan to modernize the country.
-Wholly owned by Abu Dhabi Government, the 3 terminal airports have 2 parallel runways 13R/31L and 13L of 4.1 m length and is 60metres wide.
+Being the second largest airport in UAE, it was inaugurated on January 2, 1982, with the plan to modernise the country.
+Wholly owned by Abu Dhabi Government, the 3 terminal airports have two parallel runways 13R/31L, and 13L of 4.1 m length and is 60metres wide.
 Terminal 3 is the newest addition in the recent years, chiefly operated for Etihad Airways including the Airbus A380s.
 Currently, the airport serves as a base for more than 30 airlines flying to more than 100 destinations ranging beyond 50 countries.

 Location: 15 km away from Sharjah City Centre.